dbos-inc/dbos-docs/docs/python/reference/dbos-class.md

 DBOS(
     *,
     fastapi: Optional[FastAPI] = None,
+    flask: Optional[Flask] = None,
     config: Optional[ConfigFile] = None,
 )
 ```

 **Parameters:**
 - `fastapi`: If your application is using FastAPI, the `FastAPI` object.
 If this is passed in, DBOS automatically calls [`dbos.launch`](#launch) when FastAPI is fully initialized.
 DBOS also adds to all routes a middleware that enables [tracing](../tutorials/logging-and-tracing.md#tracing) through FastAPI HTTP endpoints.
+- `flask`: If your application is using Flask, the `flask` object.
+If this is passed in, DBOS adds to all routes a middleware that enables [tracing](../tutorials/logging-and-tracing.md#tracing) through Flask HTTP endpoints.
 - `config`: A configuration object.
 By default, DBOS reads configuration from `dbos-config.yaml`, but if this object is passed in its contents are used instead.
 We recommend using this for testing only.